This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Seizures

 A hematoma may be associated with symptoms like irritability, seizures, crying, and difficulty sleeping or nursing.
-Bleeding on the brain can put damaging pressure on it and depending on the severity, may or may not need to be drained surgically.
+Bleeding on the brain can put damaging pressure on it and, depending on the severity, may or may not need to be drained surgically.
 In severe cases, this bleeding may cause lasting brain damage or even death.

-Long-Term Brain Damage
+Long-Term Brain Damage After a Skull Fracture

 Over the long term, a skull fracture may cause a wide variety of symptoms depending on the severity of the brain damage and the type of treatment.
 These long-term symptoms include cognitive, developmental, perceptual, physical, and behavioral complications.